+Number of bids.
 Table 7 examines the relationship between seller race and the number of bids received (as distinguished from the price level of those bids).
-In a Poisson regression of the number of bids on seller race, bidder feedback variables, the race of the player depicted on the card, the card's original purchase price, and dummy variables for auction start dates, the estimated coefficient on the seller race dummy variable is negative (with borderline statistical significance); column (A) of Table A4 shows a similar result using an OLS regression, which is somewhat less well-suited than a Poisson regression to count data such as the number of bids but may hold some advantages for our bid data because the arrival of a given bid may influence other bids' arrival.
-The next four columns in Tables 7 and A4 suggest a negative relationship between the seller race dummy variable and the number of bids in auctions in which the winning bidder is from a relatively white zipcode; in columns (B) and (C) in particular, with the inclusion of a dummy variable for whether the winning bidder's zipcode was in the top quartile of the census district in our sample in terms of percent black, the seller race dummy variable is very negatively correlated with the number of bids in auctions won by bidders not in that top quartile.
-(Put
+In a Poisson regression of the number of bids on seller race, bidder feedback variables, the race of the player depicted on the card, the card's original purchase price, and dummy variables for auction start dates, the estimated coefficient on the seller race dummy variable is negative (with borderline statistical significance); column (A) of Table A4 shows a similar result using an OLS regression, which is somewhat less well suited than a Poisson regression to count data such as the number of bids but may hold some advantages for our bid data because the arrival of a given bid may influence other bids' arrival.
+The next four columns in Tables 7 and A4 suggest a negative relationship between the seller race dummy variable and the number of bids in auctions in which the winning bidder is from a relatively White zip code; in columns (B) and (C) in particular, with the inclusion of a dummy variable for whether the winning bidder's zip code was in the top quartile of the Census district in our sample in terms of percent African-American, the seller race dummy variable is very negatively correlated with the number of bids in auctions won by bidders not in that top quartile.
+(Put differently, the estimated coefficients on the interactions between the seller race dummy variable and the winning bidder coming from a relatively Blacker zip code are uniformly positive.)
+The final two columns of Tables 7 and A4 confirm that these zip code effects do not recur with zip codes characterized by demographic traits other than race (in particular, education and income).